Ning0233/InclusiSync/README.md

 This is timed idea pitch competition initiated by CodePath and AmazonNext.

-The prototype is built on Figma, using ppt as pitch form, video of prototype is also included.
+The prototype is built on Figma, using ppt as pitch form, video of prototype is also included(https://youtu.be/glRtCGnhQeM).

 --------------------------------------